onkelfiets/saleor-plugin-auth0/README.md

 };
 ```

-This is not available in the free plan.
-In that case the plugin fetches this information using the Auth0 API which is time expensive and should be avoided.
+This is not available in the free plan of Auth0.
+If the user details are not included in the token, the plugin fetches this information using the Auth0 API which is time expensive and should be avoided.